Supplier Diversity and Small Business

 PG&E is committed to a diverse supply chain.
-We work with many small businesses and enterprises owned by women, minority, service-disabled veteran, and lesbian, gay, bisexual and transgender (LGBT) individuals.
-In fact, more than 40 percent of our annual procurement spend is with certified diverse-owned businesses.
+We work with many small businesses and business enterprises owned by women, minority, disabled veteran, lesbian, gay, bisexual and transgender (LGBT) individuals, persons with disabilities and certified Small Business Act Section 8(a) firms.
+In fact, since 2012, more than 38 percent of our annual procurement spend has been with certified diverse businesses.

 PG&E has had a formal supplier diversity program in place since 1981.
 We're extremely proud of our success in this area and look forward to sustaining our commitments to supplier diversity, innovation and excellence for many years to come.
-Read our Supplier Diversity Economic Impact Report (PDF, 3.2 MB) to learn about our program’s billions of dollars impact on local economic vitality.
+Read our Supplier Diversity Economic Impact Report (PDF, 5.2 MB) to learn about our program’s economic impact.

 Our program's success is a collaborative effort.
-We engage employees across our company to drive supplier diversity goal achievement.
+We engage coworkers across our company to drive supplier diversity goal achievement.
 We encourage suppliers throughout our supply chain to commit to inclusivity.
-We partner with external community-based organizations across our territory to champion supplier diversity excellence.
+We partner with local and national external community-based organizations to champion supplier diversity excellence.

-California's regulated utilities are required to have a supplier diversity program and report program results to the California Public Utilities Commission (CPUC) annually, in compliance with General Order 156.
-In support of these efforts, we offer a variety of initiatives to support current and prospective suppliers, including technical assistance and development through our Technical Assistance Program.
+California's regulated utilities are required to have a supplier diversity program and report program results to the California Public Utilities Commission (CPUC) annually, in accordance with General Order 156.
+We offer a variety of initiatives to support current and prospective suppliers, including technical assistance and development through our Technical Assistance Program.

-Current suppliers are companies that have a contract or purchase agreement to provide goods or services directly to PG&E. Prime suppliers are current suppliers who hire other companies as subcontractors to help execute the work.
-PG&E offers support to prime suppliers so they may develop a strong supplier diversity program of their own.
+Direct suppliers are companies that have a contract or purchase agreement to provide goods or services directly to PG&E. Prime suppliers are direct suppliers that hire other companies as subcontractors to help execute the contracted work.
+PG&E offers support to prime suppliers so they may develop a supplier diversity program of their own.

-If you’re a small or diverse business enterprise and want to work with PG&E, join us at one of the many outreach events we attend throughout the year.
-Determine if your capabilities and qualifications match up with our needs.
-After that, you may want to certify as a diverse business or register as a small business.
+If you are a small or diverse business enterprise and want to work with PG&E, join us at one of the many outreach events we attend or host throughout the year.
+Determine if your capabilities and qualifications are a match with our current needs.
+After that, you may want to certify as a diverse business should you qualify.
 Lastly, register and create a PG&E supplier profile and find out about current bid opportunities.

 Certify as a diverse business

-You can apply online at the CPUC Supplier Clearinghouse.
+You may apply online to certify your business at the CPUC Supplier Clearinghouse.